Pediatric Dentistry FAQs from Parents

 What can I expect during my child’s first appointment?

 We will take the time to get your child comfortable with us before reclining them for their check-up.
-Sometimes, we have the parent sit knee to knee with the dentist, with you holding their legs, while the doctor performs an exam.
+Sometimes, we have the parent sit knee to knee with the dentist, with you holding your little one’s legs, while the doctor performs an exam.
+This way, they feel you holding them and hear you encourage and soothe them, helping them feel safe in the situation.
 We will check for cavities, oral health anomalies, and clean their teeth.
 If he or she is old enough, we will teach your child about brushing and flossing.
 Parents will usually take this opportunity to ask specific questions.
 Following the exam and cleaning, we will discuss setting up subsequent visits, usually on every 6 months schedule.

 Is thumb sucking and pacifier use harmful to my child’s teeth and mouth?